-Results The profit after taxation for the year amounts to \in 11.2mn (2022: \in 12.4mn).
-The Directors do not propose any dividend to be paid for 2023 (2022: \in nil).
-Financial risk management objectives and policies The Bank's objectives and policies with regard to financial and other risks are discussed in the Strategic Report and also set out in Note 33 to Note 38 to the financial statements, together with an indication of the exposure to financial risk.
-Going concern and future developments These financial statements have been prepared on a going concern basis as the Directors are satisfied that the Bank has the resources to continue in business for the foreseeable future.
+The profit before taxation for the year amounts to €19.4mn (2023: €12.9m).
+The Directors do not propose any dividend to be paid for 2024 (2023: €nil).
+The Bank's objectives and policies with regard to financial and other risks are discussed in the Strategic Report and also set out in Note 32 to Note 37 to the financial statements, together with an indication of the exposure to financial risk.
+These financial statements have been prepared on a going concern basis as the Directors are satisfied that the Bank has the resources to continue in business for the foreseeable future.
 This is discussed further in the Strategic Report alongside the assessment of future outlook for the Bank.
-Stakeholder Relationships The Bank places considerable value on the involvment of its employees and keeps them informed on matters effecting them as employees and on the various factors affecting the performance of the Bank.
+The Bank places considerable value on the involvment of its employees and keeps them informed on matters affecting them as employees and on the various factors affecting the performance of the Bank.
 The Bank's policy is to agree on terms of payments with suppliers and abide by the agreed terms of payment, provided the supplier performs according to the terms of the contract.
 The Board and the Executive Committee maintains an open and transparent relationship with the regulator(s).
-The Bank ensures at all times that the regulatory impact of its activities are taken fully into consideration.
-Refer to stakeholder engagement section in the Strategic Report.
-Changes in Accounting Policies Changes in accounting policies during the year are included in Note 1 of the financial statements.
-Corporate Governance The Bank complies with the Board approved Corporate Governance Code based on the latest revision of the UK Corporate Governance Code.
-Refer to corporate governance report on page 18.
-Consolidated Financial Statements The Bank has availed itself of the exemption in accordance with Section 401 of the Companies Act 2006 where it has not published consolidated financial statements for the Bank and its subsidiaries.
+The Bank ensures at all times that the regulatory impact of its activities is taken fully into consideration.
+For further details refer to the Strategic Report.
+Changes in accounting policies during the year are included in Note 1 of the financial statements.
+The Bank attaches considerable importance to good corporate governance practices and is committed to applying the highest standards of professional competence in all its activities.
+It has a well established framework for good corporate governance which provides a solid basis for an effective relationship between the Bank, its Board of Directors, its shareholder and other interest groups.
+The Bank complies with the Board approved EAB Corporate Governance Code, which adopts and incorporates the general Principles set out in the latest revision of the UK Corporate Governance Code, modified as considered appropriate for an organisation of the Bank's size and type.
+Refer to corporate governance report.
+The Bank has availed itself of the exemption in accordance with Section 401 of the Companies Act 2006 where it has not published consolidated financial statements for the Bank and its subsidiaries.
 For further details refer to note 1(w).
-Post-balance Sheet Events There are no unadjusted or reportable events subsequent to the statement of financial position date.
-Political Donations The Bank made no political donations during the year.
-Overseas Operations The Bank does not have any branches outside the United Kingdom and operates via a subsidiary in Europe.
-The results of the subsdiary are not consolidated in these financial statements.
-Directors The Directors who served during the year were as follows: - Mr. Nemeh Sabbagh - Chairman - Mr. Haytham Kamhiyah (Chief Executive Officer) - Executive Director - Mr. Mohammad Shoaib Memon (Chief Operating Officer) - Executive Director Mr. Quentin Aylward - Independent Non-Executive Director Mr. John Kerr - Independent Non-Executive Director Mr. Eric Modave - Non-Executive Director Mr. Saleem Shadeed - Non-Executive Director None of the Directors holds or has held shares in the Bank or any of its subsidiaries.
-Directors' indemnities The Articles of Association of EAB provide that, subject to the Companies Act 2006, Directors and other officers are entitled to be indemnified out of the assets of the Bank and its subsidiaries against all costs, charges, expenses, losses or liabilities arising in connection with the performance of their functions.
-Such indemnity provisions have been in place during the period and remain in force at the date of this report; appropriate insurance cover in respect of such liability is maintained.
+There are no unadjusted or reportable events subsequent to the statement of financial position date.
+The Bank made no political donations during the year.
+The Bank does not have any branches outside the United Kingdom and operates via a subsidiary in EU, Europe Arab Bank SA.
+The results of the subsidiary are not consolidated in these financial statements.
+For energy and carbon disclosures, including the annual quantity of emissions and the methodologies used in their calculation, please see the Energy and emissions report contained within the Strategic Report.
+The Directors who served during the year were as follows: Mr. Nemeh Sabbagh - Chairman Mr. Haytham Kamhiyah (Chief Executive Officer) - Executive Director Mr. Mohammad Shoaib Memon (Chief Operating Officer) - Executive Director Mr. Quentin Aylward - Independent Non-Executive Director Mr. John Kerr - Independent Non-Executive Director Mr. Eric Modave - Non-Executive Director Mr. Saleem Shadeed - Non-Executive Director None of the Directors holds or has held shares in the Bank or any of its subsidiaries.